 Mr. Rohrs serves as Chairman of the Board.
 Under our Memorandum and Articles, the chairman is elected by the affirmative vote of a majority of the directors then in office.
-Mr. Rohrs focuses his attention on the broad strategic issues considered by the Board leveraging his strong public company background to provide strategic guidance and effective oversight of management, engaging with the Chief Executive Officer between Board meetings and providing overall guidance to our Chief Executive Officer.
+Mr. Rohrs focuses his attention on the broad strategic issues considered by the Board, leveraging his strong public company background to provide strategic guidance and effective oversight of management, engaging with the Chief Executive Officer between Board meetings and providing overall guidance to our Chief Executive Officer.
 As our former Chief Executive Officer, Mr. Rohrs has valuable experience on the issues, challenges and opportunities we face, positioning him well to develop agendas and ensure that the Board's time and attention are focused on the most critical matters.

 In 2018, the independent directors of the Board designated Iain MacKenzie as Lead Independent Director to liaise between management and the other non-employee directors.
-The Board encourages at least annual executive sessions amongst non-management, which are presided over by our Lead Independent Director.
+The Board holds regularly scheduled executive sessions amongst the non-management directors, which are presided over by our Lead Independent Director.
 The Lead Independent Director schedules and chairs meetings of the independent directors.
-The independent directors (including the Lead Director) hold a closed session at each regularly scheduled Board meeting.
+As needed, the independent directors (including the Lead Independent Director) hold a closed session following the regularly scheduled Board meetings.